-2.1 The impact of the E-Safety Policy will be monitored regularly with a full review being carried out at least once a year by SLT, the Designated Safeguarding Person and the College IT Manager who is responsible for MIS at the College.
-The policy will also be reconsidered where particular concerns are raised, when government legislation or recommendations are noted; for example, via the Prevent agenda, and/or where an esafety incident has been recorded previously in the College.
+2.1 The impact of the E-Safety Policy will be monitored regularly with a full review being carried out at least once a year by SMT, the Designated Safeguarding Lead staff who is responsible for MIS at the College.
+The policy will also be reconsidered where particular concerns are raised, when government legislation or recommendations are noted; for example, via the Prevent agenda, and/or where an e-safety incident has been recorded previously in the College.
 This will then allow for reflective practice and for any future College practices to be appropriately reviewed in line with welfare and pastoral care.